Q: What grades does the 3 Day Model offer?

 Q: What days does the 3 Day Model meet?

 A: Classes meet on Tuesdays, Wednesdays and Thursdays from 8:30 am-3:30 pm each week.
-Our Pre-Kindergarten class meets from 8:30 am-1:30 pm.
+Our Pre-Kindergarten class meets from 8:30 am-1:30 pm with an option to add an enrichment block for full day Pre-Kindergarten.
 Students are given assignments to complete at home on Mondays and Fridays.

-Q: If I have a student in 7th-12th grade, can they attend at the other location?
+Q: If I have a student in 7th-12th grade, can they attend a third day each week?